 We believe most complaints can be resolved informally, because they may have arisen through a misunderstanding or can be remedied without resort to the full complaints procedure.
 We always encourage our clients to inform us of any dissatisfaction you may have and endeavour to address in a way that serves the best interest of the client.
 This way, we ensure constant client satisfaction.

-If you have tried to address the issue with your fee earner and are still unhappy with the result, you will be directed to speak to wither one of the Directors of the firm.
-If the complaint is against one of the Directors, you will have opportunity to speak to the other Director.
+If you have tried to address the issue with your fee earner and are still unhappy with the result, you will be directed to speak to with one of the Directors of the firm.
+If the complaint is against one of the Directors, you will have the opportunity to speak to the other Director.